chpc-tech-eval/scc/tutorial1/README.md

 You will then login into the CHPC's Cloud Computing Platform and launch your own OpenStack virtual machine instances.
 Here you will need to make a decision on choice of Linux distribution that you will use as well as how your team will allocate your limited cloud computing resources.

-such as navigating and configuring your hosts and network on the terminal.
+Once your team has successfully launched your instances you'll login to your VM's to do some basic Linux administration, such as navigating and configuring your hosts and network on the terminal.
 If you are new to Linux and need help getting more comfortable, please check out the resources tab on the learning system.

-Once your team has successfully launched your instances you'll login to your VM's to do some basic Linux administration.

 This tutorial will conclude with you downloading, installing and running the High Performance LinPACK benchmark on your newly created VM's.